• Skip to main content

 Instructions

 • Prepare pan and beat sugar and butter together.
-Preheat the oven to 180°C (350°F).
-Grease and line a 23x33cm (9x13-inch) rectangular baking pan with parchment paper ensuring the sides over hang to create a sling to lift the brownies out with.
-Grease this paper too.
+Preheat oven to 180℃ (350℉).
+Grease and line with parchment paper a square 23 x 23cm (9 x 9-inch) baking pan.

 • Add the egg and vanilla.
-Add the egg and vanilla extract into the mixing bowl and beat until combined.
+Add the egg and vanilla extract into the mixing bowl and beat with the spatula until well combined.

 • Add flour, baking soda, salt, and chocolate chips.
-Sift in the flour and baking soda and add the salt and chocolate chips into the mixing bowl.
-An option is to set aside a tablespoon chocolate chips to be used to sprinkle over the top of the batter when assembling.
-With a rubber spatula, mix all together until just combined.
-Cover and refrigerate cookie dough whilst you make the brownie batter.
+Sift in the flour and baking soda, and add the salt and chocolate chips into the mixing bowl.
+Fold through until just combined.
+Set aside whilst you make the brownie batter.

-• Add in sugar and vanilla extract and mix.
-Add light brown sugar and vanilla extract into the melted chocolate and mix until combined.
+• Add eggs, sugar and vanilla extract and mix.
+Add both eggs, light brown sugar and vanilla extract into a separate mixing bowl and whisk until pale and slightly thickened.

 • Add dry ingredients.
-Sift in flour, cocoa powder and baking powder and mix until just combined and a few flour streaks remain.
+Sift in flour, cocoa powder, baking powder and salt and mix until just combined and a few flour streaks remain.

-Bake for 40-45 minutes.
-After 15 minutes of baking, cover the baking pan with foil to prevent the cookies from browning too quickly.
+• Bake for 30-40 minutes.
+After 15 minutes of baking, cover the baking pan with foil to prevent the cookie dough from browning too quickly.
 Continue baking at the recommended time.
 The brownies should be set around the edges, with a slight jiggle in the middle.
 Remove from the oven and let cool in the pan.

 • Slice and eat!
 Allow the brownie to cool completely.
-Sprinkle with flaked see salt (optional).
-Slice, serve and enjoy.
+Sprinkle with flaked sea salt, slice, serve and enjoy.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.